banner-img

 Single and multiple vehicle crashes

-Among motorcyclist deaths, around 37% are due to single-vehicle crashes, while multiple-vehicle crashes account for the remaining 63%.
+In recent U.S. data, about 38 % of motorcyclist fatalities occurred in single‑vehicle crashes, with the majority (about 62 %) involving multiple vehicles.
 However, statistics show that driver death rates in single-vehicle rollover crashes have declined in the last four decades.

 Lives saved by safety devices